jiliana/MovieMatch/README.md

 ## Overview
 ### Description
-Helps find a movie to watch in a group setting.
-Everyone within the same group will say yes or no to a list of movies and the app will return the first movie everyone said yes to.
+Choosing which movie to watch with friends can be difficult.
+With a few swipes, Movie Matcher can help any group of movie-watchers find their perfect movie match!
+Users in the same group vote yes or no to a list of movies, and the app will return the first movie everyone votes yes to.
+The app will also show a ranked list of all movies and vote counts.

 ### App Evaluation
 - **Category:** Social and Media
-- **Mobile:** This app would be primarily developed for mobile.
+- **Mobile:** This app is developed for mobile phones.
 - **Story:** A group of friends would individually choose their favorite movies from the provided list of movies.
 The app would then suggest a movie for the whole group to watch that would fit into everyone's individual desires.
 - **Market:** Any individual could use this app, based within their friend groups.
 - **Habit:** Could be used as often as the user wants based on their social life.